20+ Business Intelligence (BI) Statistics for 2024

 The global predictive analytics market could generate up to $22.1 billion in revenue by 2026 (Facts & Factors)

 Predictive analytics uses current and past data along with predictive modeling and machine learning to help businesses uncover market trends.
 It’s a central component of business intelligence, and the sub-market could grow at a 24.5% CAGR between now and 2026.

-The embedded analytics market could be worth $60 billion in 2023 (Allied Market Research)
+The embedded analytics market was worth an estimated $60 billion in 2023 (Allied Market Research)

 Embedded analytics puts business intelligence into the hands of employees, customers, and end-users by integrating data into software applications.
-Worth just $25 billion in 2016, the market is expected to soar to $60 billion in 2023.
+Worth just $25 billion in 2016, the market was predicted to reach $60 billion in 2023.

 The mobile business intelligence market is poised to grow at a 22.43% CAGR between 2021 and 2026 (Mordor Intelligence)